Management and Monitoring of Parasitic and Infectious Emergencies (GS-EPI)

 • Global Changes

-This specialization is worked on as early as M1 S2 during thematic projects, the internship or the Advanced Tutored Project.
-It will be deepened by the choice of courses in M2S3 and the M2 internship
+This specialization is developed starting in M1 S2 through thematic projects, internships, or in-depth tutored projects.
+It will be further developed through the choice of course units in M2S3 and the M2 internship.

 Read more